COMMUNITY FIRST RESPONDERS

 Why do we need Community First Responders?

-- Early Recognition & Call for help
+- Early recognition and calling for help

 - Early CPR

-- Early Defibrillation
+- Early defibrillation

-- Early Advanced Care
+- Early advanced care

-Do Community First Responders replace Ambulances?
+Do Community First Responders replace ambulances?

 What training do Community First Responders receive?